serverless-dns/blocklists/README.md

           for `Security` is `2` (*extreme*) on `spyware` blocks, but `0` (*lite*) on  `privacy` blocks.
         - empty only if `pack` is empty.

-Submit a pull-request of your changes to have it considered for an inclusion in the *default* RethinkDNS implementation of both [the client](https://rethinkfirewall.com/) and [the resolver](https://rethinkdns.com/).
+Submit a pull-request of your changes to have it considered for an inclusion in the *default* Rethink DNS implementation of both [the client](https://rethinkfirewall.com/) and [the resolver](https://rethinkdns.com/).

-### Development
+### Developing
-If you're a developer looking to experiment with the code-base or generate your own compressed blocklist, read on.
+If you're a developer looking to experiment with the code-base or generate your own compressed blocklist:

 1. Download blocklists.
     ```python